Intermittent fasting weight loss is normal; animals and early humans didn’t eat every day.

 We’ve all heard the rule that skipping meals, especially breakfast, is a bad way to diet.
 But experienced dieters know that alternating periods of more or less food is also helpful.
 After all, our three-meals-a day routine and environment peppered with vending machines is a vast change from our savannah origins.

-In fact, some research suggests that semi-fasting routines — for example, eating only 500 calories for 16 hours, twice a week — could be healthier than eating consistent meals every day.
+In fact, some research suggests that semi-fasting routines, or intermittent fasting weight loss — for example, eating only 500 calories for 16 hours, twice a week — could be healthier than eating consistent meals every day.
 The reason is that we once ate more like lions do — carnivores kill and eat prey a few times a week or less often.
 Today’s hunter-gatherers also can’t count on a steady supply of food.
 Our overall makeup of genes today probably derives from the Late-Paleolithic era, when we had to expend lots of energy to acquire our food and cycled between feast and famine.
 Our metabolisms may expect us to live off berries for a stretch until we nail some antelope-meat.
 We also ate during daylight hours, not round the clock.

 Now that we’re rich in food options, why live like we’re poor?
 Because wild animals and modern hunter-gatherers rarely suffer from heart disease — the epidemics of overfed civilization.